LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/examples/ubldc_package_update_check/README.md

-# UBLDC Demo
+# Version of this Package
 ## Overview
-This is the original script from https://ubldc-demo.lucit.tech
+This shows how to obtain information about new versions programmatically.

 ## Prerequisites
 Ensure you have Python 3.7+ installed on your system.